 All the objects that we draw begin with very simple geometric shapes, and the electric kettle drawing begins with the most simple geometric shape.
 So, in the first step, we need to draw such an elongated semi-oval.

 Now a little more complicated step, in which we will add the most important and noticeable details to our drawing of the kettle.
 Sketch out the kettle’s outlet, lid and handle.
-Draw the base under the kettle, from which our kettle
+Draw the base under the kettle, from which our kettle will be powered.

 Now quite painstaking step our electric kettle drawing tutorial, in which we need more diligence.
 Gently circle all the lines, making them darker and cleaner, simultaneously removing unnecessary guidelines.
 Add a button and a small on/off light.